Migrant integration statistics – labour market indicators

 - EU citizens — the citizens of EU Member States, except the reporting country;

 - Non-EU citizens — the citizens of non-EU countries.

 For the population by age

-- 20-64 — this cohort has been selected because it is relevant to one of the targets included within the Europe 2020 strategy, namely, that the employment rate of persons aged 20-64 should reach 75 % by 2020;
+- 20-64 — this cohort has been selected because it is relevant to one of the targets included within the Europe 2020 strategy, namely, that the employment rate for persons aged 20-64 should reach 75 % by 2020.

 - Migrant integration statistics—online publication

 - Social inclusion (mii_soinc)

 - Health (mii_health)